Chobolabs/jsbind/README.md

 jsbind can only run on a **render process** in CEF and is bound to a single CEF frame (`iframe`).
 The frame in CEF is the unit which owns a distinct JS v8 context and they can't be shared.

-The library can be bound to a single CEF frame.
-Multiple frames and contexts are currently not supported.
+The library can be bound to a single CEF frame and its context.
+Multiple contexts are currently not supported, though if you run in multiple processes (as you should) you can have a jsbind instance for each of them.

 #### JavaScriptCore